This is a guide covering aperture in photography. Aperture is one of the components of the exposure triangle.

 Aperture can also add depth to your image.
 Depth of field controls your camera focus.

-Correct choice of depth of field will make your image appear exquisite.
+The correct choice of depth of field will make your image appear exquisite.
 A beautifully blurred background that perfectly emphasizes the importance of your subject.

 That should pretty much define an aperture for you.
 But do you know the optimal amount of aperture?